i-Rony/retell-demo/DEMO.md

 # AI Voice Agent Demo

-This is a frontend demo for an AI Voice Agent administrative tool built with React, TypeScript, Vite, and Tailwind CSS.
+This is a demo for an AI Voice Agent administrative tool built with React, TypeScript, Vite, Tailwind CSS and FastAPI.

 ## ✅ Completed Features